 2. Enhancing technical performance

-• Mitigating performance bottlenecks and unexpected errors: Angular can dramatically improve application performance.
+- Mitigating performance bottlenecks and unexpected errors: Angular has the potential to greatly boost application performance.
 Utilizing Web Workers for background processing and server-side rendering enhances page load speeds.
-Additionally, TypeScript's early error detection contributes to a smoother and more reliable application experience by catching issues before they escalate.
+Additionally, TypeScript's early error detection contributes to higher development quality by catching issues before they escalate.

 3. Reducing technological expenses

-• Optimizing resource use by avoiding rebuilding from scratch: Angular Material UI offers a pre-designed kit that allows for rapid, user-centric design implementation.
-By adding separate modules rather than starting from scratch, we can deliver polished products more efficiently.
+- Optimizing resource use by avoiding rebuilding from scratch: Angular Material UI offers a pre-designed kit that allows for rapid, user-centric design implementation.
+Incorporating separated modules instead of starting from scratch, developers can deliver polished products more efficiently.

 Preparation and setting up the upgrade plan